milvus-io/milvus/README.md

 To learn what's coming up soon in Milvus, read our [Roadmap](https://github.com/milvus-io/milvus/milestones).

 It is a **Work in Progress**, and is subject to reasonable adjustments when necessary.
-And we greatly appreciate any comments, requirements and suggestions on the Milvus roadmap.:clap:
+We greatly appreciate any comments, requirements and suggestions on the Milvus roadmap.:clap:

 ## Join our community